 - Step 2: Talk to yourself.
-Repeat it a few times and watch your mind releasing the thought of that person.
+Repeat it a few times and watch your mind release the thought of that person.

 - Step 3: Releasing their memory is crucial if you want to forget them.
 Give yourself time and each time their thought arises, simply and gently focus your mind elsewhere.